 Deer Hunting and Scent Control

 You don’t need to be around deer hunting very long before you hear about scent control.
-It is one of the biggest topics of conversations among deer hunters.
+Scent control is important and it’s one of the biggest topics of conversations among deer hunters.
 This is an important part of preparing for a deer hunt.
 It also is an area where knowledge has increased greatly.
 Over the last couple of decades, a lot more has been learned and developed among this area.
 We want to address some myths and facts surrounding deer hunting and scent control.

 We mentioned that this is a huge topic of conversation among hunters.
 It is also a source of controversy.
 There are just so many topics around this that hunters have their own thoughts about.
 We are not going to tell you that every hunter agrees with everything in this section.
 This is not a sign that they don’t work just of the controversy that exists.